-- a) Attached Outbuildings cannot exceed a maximum combined total floor area of 50m2 - b) A minimum setback shall be a minimum of 900mm from the boundary. - c) The maximum ceiling height of an attached outbuilding shall not exceed 4 meters when measured from natural ground level. - d) The maximum eave height of an attached outbuilding shall not exceed 3 meters. - e) The finished floor level of an attached outbuilding shall not exceed 800mm when measured from natural ground level - f) Attached Outbuilding must not function as a self-contained dwelling.
+- a) Attached Outbuildings cannot exceed a maximum combined total floor area of 50sqm, other than a secondary dwelling and a carport - b) The minimum setback shall be 900 millimetres from the boundary.

+- c) The maximum ceiling height of an attached outbuilding shall not exceed 4.5 metres when measured from natural ground level. - d) The finished floor level of an attached outbuilding shall not exceed 500mm when measured from natural ground level - e) A maximum size for a detached carport is 40sqm (Section 5A.3.5)..